GTA-UFRJ/TACIoT/README.md

 ## Usage
 To install the project:
 ```
-make LATENCY=0
+make LATENCY=0 DEBUG=1
 ```
-Changing the latency value allow us to any non negative integer value allows you to add some networking latency in miliseconds for each sent or received message from server.
+Changing the latency value to any non negative integer value allows you to simulate network latency in miliseconds for each sent or received message from the server.

 To test the server data publishing and quering service, run:
 ```